andreimesquita/emulator-chip8/README.md

 # emulator-chip8
-It is an emulator for the CHIP 8 gaming platform developed in C++14.
+It is an emulator for the CHIP 8 gaming platform developed in C++14 and SDL.

 # Samples